-It is common to use spreadsheet documents to store location data in the form of addresses, zip codes, cities or latitude and longitude information.
+It is common to use spreadsheet documents like Excel or Google to store location data in the form of addresses, zip codes, cities or latitude and longitude information.
 It’s easy to put this spreadsheet data on a map with Maps4News.

 2. You can now drag & drop spreadsheet files into the import field or choose to select your file manually.
 You can import a TXT, CSV, GPX, or XLS(X) file.
-Each file can have up to 500 rows.
+Each file can have more than 500 rows.
 Note that you can import multiple files into one map.
 Simply click on on "import" again and use another file.
 Example spreadsheet:

 3. Start with selecting a field delimiter (separates the output fields).
 Now select if you want to exclude the first row (column titles) and check to make sure you have the proper location data columns available and select the columns from your file that contain address information or latitude-longitude pairs.
 Press “next” to continue.